Hartman Nursing Assistant Care The Basics Quizlet

 • Active listening: Paying close attention to verbal and nonverbal cues, showing empathy and understanding.

-• Therapeutic communication: Using techniques like open-ended questions, reflection, and summarization to facilitate clear and respectful communication.
+• Therapeutic communication: Using techniques like open-ended questions, reflection, and summarization to enable clear and respectful communication.

 • Nonverbal communication: Being aware of body language, facial expressions, and tone of voice, ensuring consistent and congruent messaging.